Copyright Filipp Goldscheider.

 For quotations or publication inquiries please write to email@example.com

 Please do not hesitate to contact me, if you have any questions regarding Goldscheider or upcoming exhibitions.
 Just e-mail me at firstname.lastname@example.org.
-Due to the overwhelming amount of inquiries, I have to charge a small fee if you want detailed information on a Goldscheider object.
-The price varies between 10-100 Euros, depending on the object.

 "This is the first book to cover the fascinating history and unparalleled production of the famous Viennese manufacturer Goldscheider.
 The company, renowned worldwide for its ceramics, faience, terracotta and bronzes..."

 "The fact that this monograph has been long overdue is itself a major factor for the sake of the book and its success.
 But it is the wealth of information painstakingly and systematically assembled by the authors, namely Robert Dechant, a professional librarian who has devoted years of his life to the subject, combined with valuable personal contacts of Filipp Goldscheider, that should guarantee this scholarly researched book an instant and wide popular appeal."

 Reserve your copy of the official Goldscheider book now at Arnoldsche Art Publishers, your bookstore

 signed copy directly from the author - please ask at

 email@example.com for price and shipping conditions!
 The book is bilingual in German and English.

 >> More info on the Goldscheider ceramics book ...